Gauravdane20/Airbnb-Clone/README.md

-# Airbnb Clone
+# Stay-Book

 ![Airbnb Clone](/public/assests/Logo.svg)

-This project is a clone of the Airbnb website, created to showcase my development skills using Node.js, Express, MongoDB, and Mapbox.
+StayBook is an innovative Airbnb-inspired platform, meticulously crafted using HTML, CSS, and JavaScript for the frontend, with Express.js, Node.js, and MongoDB powering the backend.

 ## Screenshots